 Ultimately It Boils Down to Greed and Stupidity

 One day, Ali related, he arrived to shule early in the morning.
 Everyone was excited, abuzz with talk concerning the overnight attack on the brown shirts.
 It appears someone, and no-one knew who, had attacked them, meting out to them a serious beating.
-Only then Ali remembered that my father returned home very, very late, and was still fast asleep.
+Only then did Ali recall that my father returned home very, very late, and was still fast asleep.

-Ali's family returned to Topolcany after the 1938 Anschluss which brought the pro-Nazis to power in Austria, immediately rendering Austria's Jews personae non grata overnight.
+Ali's family returned to Topolcany after the 1938 Anschluss which brought the pro-Nazis to power in Austria, rendering Austria's Jews personae non grata overnight.
 A few months later they received entry certificates to Palestine.
 Ali stayed on in Topolcany until August 1939 when he too joined his family in Israel.
 Three of his sisters, two of whom were already married, remained in Europe.
 The married sisters were murdered along with their husbands and children.
 Seren, the single sister, joined her family in Israel after suffering terribly during the war.